zmzmstz/hacktrick-write-up/noof_COMPLETE/Noof.md

 Although we haven't been able to solve the challenge at the time.
 We have solved it after the event.<br>

-First we use jadx to disassemble this app's source code.
+First we use jadx to disassemble this app.
 Thankfully it wasn't obfuscated.
 Here we can see there is a check for isDebug field.
 If we can set this to true we can progress further.<br>
 ![](solution00.png)
 <br>
 Using apktool we can decompile this apk into a folder, then edit the smali file and finally recompile and sign the apk.<br>